Decision Trees and the Random Forest

 The decision trees are put together using “bagging”: bootstrap aggregating.

-Pay attention to your model’s hyperparameters.
+For both decision trees and random forest, pay attention to your model’s hyperparameters.

 • min_samples_leaf: the minimum number of records in a terminal node (leaf)